ImFlog/schema-registry-plugin/README.md

     }
 }
 ```
-You have to list all the (subject, avsc file path) pairs that you want to send.

 If you have references to other schemas required before the register,
 you can call the `addReference("name", "subject", version)`, this will add a reference to use from the registry.
 The addReference calls can be chained.